yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/workbook-list-worksheets.md

 doc_type: apiPageType
 ---

-# List worksheets
+# List workbookWorksheets

 Namespace: microsoft.graph

-Retrieve a list of worksheet objects.
+Retrieve a list of workbookWorksheet objects.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).